-• For the actions of interest, it should be shown that a potential fire will not damage or disable communications equipment (e.g., electrical interference, burning of cables), and that the ability of personnel to successfully use that equipment given other factors introduced by the fire (e.g., the need to wear protective clothing) will not be adversely affected.

-- There should be confirmation that the desired means of communication will work in particularly noisy environments (best done by testing under the noisy condition, if possible). - Personnel should have substantial training on activities that involve coordination and communication, including how to clearly state important information.
-Further, as the means of communication must be set up or otherwise made available, the time to do so should be considered in the time to implement the desired actions. - As noted in other sections of this document, the plant staff should have shown the ability to communicate while wearing protective gear such as SCBAs during the demonstration.
+- For the actions of interest, it should be shown that a potential fire will not damage or disable communications equipment if that communications equipment is needed to successfully perform the operator manual action, and that the ability of personnel to successfully use that equipment, given other factors introduced by the fire (e.g., the need to wear protective clothing), will not be adversely affected. - There should be confirmation that the desired means of communication will work in particularly noisy environments (best done by testing under the noisy condition, if feasible). - Personnel should have substantial training on activities that involve coordination and communication, including how to clearly state important information.
+Further, if the means of communication must be set up or otherwise made available, the time to do so should be factored in the time to implement the desired actions. - As noted in other sections of this document, the plant staff should have shown the ability to communicate while wearing protective gear such as SCBAs, preferably during the demonstration, if that form of communication is likely to be needed to perform the desired operator manual action.

-4.2.7 Guidance Regarding Portable Equipment
+4.2.7 Information Regarding Portable Equipment

 Portable equipment may also be needed for some operator manual actions.
 Portable equipment, especially unique or special tools (such as keys to open locked areas or manipulate locked controls, flashlights, ladders to reach high locations, torque devices to turn valve handwheels, and electrical breaker rackout tools), can be essential to access and manipulate SSCs in accomplishing operator manual actions.
-Therefore, portable equipment should also be functional and accessible.
+Therefore, portable equipment should also be functional and accessible to the extent it is needed to successfully implement the operator manual action.
 Crediting the use of portable equipment should include the following considerations:

 - The portable equipment should be readily available and its location constant and known to those who need to use the equipment.
-Access to this equipment should be unimpeded so that it will not delay the operator manual actions, and this equipment needs to be in working order (functional). - The portable equipment should be controlled and it should be routinely verified that the portable equipment is indeed located where it is supposed to be and has not been misplaced or otherwise moved. - Personnel should be trained to use the special tools and equipment in the planned application. - If the use of the portable equipment may slow down action implementation, the delay should be considered in the time estimated (and subsequently included in the demonstration) to perform the desired actions.
+Access to this equipment should be unimpeded so that it will not delay the operator manual actions, and this equipment needs to be in working order (functional). - The portable equipment should be controlled and it should be routinely verified that the portable equipment is indeed located where it is supposed to be and has not been misplaced or otherwise moved. - Personnel should be trained to use the special tools and equipment in the planned application. - If the use of the portable equipment may slow down action implementation, the delay should be considered in the time estimated (and preferably included in the demonstration) to perform the desired actions.

-4.2.8 Guidance Regarding Personnel Protection Equipment
+4.2.8 Information Regarding Personnel Protection Equipment

 The necessary equipment also includes personnel safety equipment as it is needed to successfully perform the manual actions and prevent harm to personnel.
 Such equipment could include, for instance, protective clothing, gloves, and SCBAs.
-Therefore this component also needs to be functional and accessible.
+Therefore this component also needs to be functional and accessible to the extent it is needed to successfully implement the operator manual action.
 Considerations for crediting the use of personnel safety equipment should include the following: